 Hypothetical case questions look to identify how you might handle a particular situation or approach a problem.
 Check out our resource on Preparing for a Case Interview as you begin to learn more.
-You can also read “Case in Point” by Marc P. Cosentino, and Vault Case Interviews Practice Guides.
+You can also read “Case in Point” by Marc P. Cosentino, and Firsthand Case Interviews Practice Guides.
 Practice with peers in the Columbia Undergraduate Consulting Club and/or Columbia Graduate Consulting Club.

 - Why did you decide to go to Columbia?